minchoCoin/air-quality-dashboard/README.md

 ![image](markdownimage/16.png)

 ## CSV
-if you clicked 'CSV' on the menu bar, you can page like this
+if you clicked 'CSV' on the menu bar, the page is shown like this:
 ![image](markdownimage/17.png)
 you can upload CSV file, and the page parsing the csv and shows the weather and air quality. parsing library is papaparse.